cjtinant/FFA_regional-skew/reports/milestone_01_download_prepare_covariates.md

 ### Step 0.5.1 — Refine the Covariate Inventory

-**Actions**

-- Final list of covariates by domain (climate, terrain, land cover)
+**Actions** - Finalized the list of covariates by domain (climate, terrain, land cover)

-- Document Filenames, expected sources, priority, and version tracking
+- Documented filenames, expected data sources, priority classification, versioning, and download status

-**Reason (Before):**
+- Created reusable documentation for source tracking and spatial QA

+**Reason (Before):** The covariate inventory lacked a unified, versioned reference for dataset origin, naming, and QA status.
+Metadata was distributed across exploratory scripts without a centralized schema or checklist for spatial data preparation.

 **Result (After):**

-1. Added docs/spatial_data_preparation_checklist.md.

-2. Updated: `data/meta/covariates_metadata_schema.csv`

-3. All covariates included in this phase are considered core inputs for regional skew modeling.
-These variables—derived from climate, terrain, and location data—were selected based on prior studies, ecological relevance, and data availability.
-No optional or exploratory variables have been included in this milestone.
+- All covariates included in this milestone are now explicitly classified as core inputs for regional skew modeling

-4. Created: `docs/spatial_data_preparation_checklist.md`

-5. Created: `docs/covariate_source_inventory.md`
+- Created `docs/covariate_source_inventory.md` to document dataset
+  purpose, source, format, resolution, version, and status

+- Created `docs/spatial_data_preparation_checklist.md` with a reusable
+  12-step QA framework for processing spatial data

+- Updated `data/meta/covariates_metadata_schema.csv` to reflect current
+  file expectations and schema details

+- Standardized covariate metadata for reproducibility, audit tracking, and use in subsequent milestones

 ### Step 0.5.2 — Update folder structure for data/

 **Actions**

-- Consider backing up entire project before file moves
+- Backed up entire project

-- Update any hardcoded paths in scripts

 **Reason (Before):**